parmentelat/jupyterlab-examples/notebooks/1-02-videos-nb.md

 ````{admonition} a clue, but hard to read
 :class: admonition-small dropdown
 ```{div}
-trying to understand what @chirsjewell was meaning in
+trying to understand what `@chrisjewell` was meaning in
 <https://github.com/executablebooks/MyST-Parser/issues/651>
 which would maybe allow to refer to videos not necessarily stored under `_static`, but to no avail so far